brettbuddin/fourier/README.md

 This library was written for use in a real-time audio context. `Convolver` allocates all of its buffers up-front and `Forward`/`Inverse` (FFT/IFFT) operate in-place.
 This is to avoid allocations in the hot-path.
-I've used this library to implement convolution reverb and perform various types of filtering in audio.
+I've used this library to implement convolution reverb and perform various types of filtering.

 ## Examples